davifbom61/Skillsh/README.md

 ## What Is Skillshare?
 Is It Worth It?

-Skillshare is an online creative learning community founded in 2010 by Michael Karnjanaprakorn and Malcolm Ong in New York City.
+[Skillshare](https://www.skillshare.com/en/) is an online creative learning community founded in 2010 by [Michael Karnjanaprakorn](https://www.forbes.com/sites/jacobmorgan/2015/09/01/the-ceo-of-skillshare-want-to-learn-something-teach-yourself/) and Malcolm Ong in New York City.
 The platform has grown to serve over 11 million registered learners across virtually every country, with a catalog of more than 35,000 classes taught by working professionals and recognized creators across design, illustration, photography, film, animation, marketing, freelancing, entrepreneurship, and music.

 Skillshare's fundamental design philosophy is radically different from academic or certification-focused platforms: it is built around learning by doing in a creative community.
 Every class includes a hands-on project that learners complete and share with the community for feedback, not passive video watching, but active skill application.
 Classes are typically short (20–60 minutes each), focused on one specific skill or technique, and taught by instructors who are actively practicing what they teach, professional illustrators, working designers, published authors, successful freelancers, and recognized names in their creative fields.

-What makes Skillshare stand out in 2026:

-* Unlimited subscription model at a genuinely low price.
-At $167.88/year ($13.99/month) before any coupon, and approximately $100/year with the 40% partner code, Skillshare is one of the most affordable unlimited creative learning platforms.
-Coursera Plus is $59/month ($708/year).
-LinkedIn Learning is ~$30/month.
-MasterClass is $10/month but with only ~200 classes.
-For the volume and variety of creative content, Skillshare's price-per-course value is exceptional.
-* Project-based learning with community feedback.
-Every Skillshare class concludes with a project that students complete and post to the class gallery.
-Other students comment, instructors provide feedback, and the community becomes a portfolio audience.
-This feedback loop is a meaningful differentiator from passive video platforms, your work is visible, commented on, and improved through social learning.
-* World-class creative instructors.
-Skillshare's instructor roster spans from widely recognized professionals (Aaron Draplin in graphic design, Emily Henderson in interior design) to independent working creators building significant followings.
-Instructors are practitioners, not academics, they teach from their active professional experience, which keeps curriculum current and practically relevant.
-* Curated Learning Paths.
-For learners who do not know where to start, Skillshare's Learning Paths curate a sequence of classes designed to build a specific skill systematically, from beginner to competent practitioner in a defined creative area.
-This structured approach makes Skillshare viable for intentional skill development, not just passive browsing.
-* Offline downloading on mobile.
-All Premium classes can be downloaded for offline viewing on the Skillshare iOS and Android apps, enabling learning during commutes, travel, or in areas with unreliable internet access.
-* Exclusive partner discounts.
-Premium membership includes exclusive discount offers on tools widely used by creative professionals, including Adobe Creative Cloud, Squarespace, and other creative services.
-These partner discounts can partially offset the subscription cost for learners already using or planning to use these tools.

-Honest limitations:

-* No completion certificates.
-Skillshare does not issue certificates for completing classes or Learning Paths.
-If credential documentation is important for your professional development or employer requirements, Skillshare is not the right platform, consider Coursera, LinkedIn Learning, or Udemy instead.
-* Billing and cancellation complaints.
-Approximately 75% of Skillshare's negative reviews relate to billing practices, specifically the confusion between app store cancellation and website cancellation, and the narrow 7-day refund window.
-Read the cancellation instructions carefully (see above and the FAQ section) before signing up through the mobile app.
-* Quality variation across instructors.
-With 35,000+ classes taught by thousands of instructors, quality ranges from exceptional to mediocre.
-Skillshare uses a curation system (top classes are promoted, poorly reviewed classes are deprioritized), but learners should check class reviews and instructor credibility before investing time.
-* Creative focus only.
-Skillshare's catalog is centered on creative and entrepreneurial skills.
-If you need structured technical education, programming certifications, data science curricula, or academic content, Udacity, Coursera, or LinkedIn Learning are better options.

-Is Skillshare worth it in 2026?
-For learners pursuing creative skills, design, illustration, photography, video, animation, writing, freelancing, yes, particularly at the discounted annual rate of approximately $100/year with the 40% partner code.
-At that price, you get unlimited access to 35,000+ classes taught by active practitioners, with project-based learning and community feedback.
-The free 30-day mobile trial eliminates financial risk entirely, and the annual subscription is refundable within 7 days of the first charge if you decide it is not the right fit.

 ## Conclusion: Skillshare Coupon 50% OFF For Annual Plans